iankelk/iankelk.github.io/blog/2023-12-19-linear/index.md

 import shrug from './shrug2.jpg';

 This is going to be a weird post.
-And we're going to start with a weird thought experiment about a shark and an octopus.
+And we're going to start with a thought experiment about a shark and an octopus.

 <Figure
   image={sharkOctopus}